 Color creates certain long-term subconscious cues in others as to how they should regard us.
 These impressions are impacted beyond the level of individual psychology to social psychology, where certain hues are associated with people that we have seen in powerful positions or in leadership contexts.

 When you are looking for a job in a competitive market, it helps to know the perspective of those who could fast-track your application: human resources and hiring executives.
 When CareerBuilder polled 2,099 of these professionals, they found that the #1 worst color you could wear to an interview was orange – which certainly is an unconventional color in a business setting in the United States.
 Blue and black, meanwhile, were considered the strongest choices.

-Here is what each of four common suit, coat, or shirt colors says about you, in terms of the qualities or values they suggest:
+Here is what each of four common suit, coat, or dress shirt colors says about you, in terms of the qualities or values they suggest: